Curbing the Ramifications of Authorship Abuse in Science: Introduction This section is lengthier than usual to present a comprehensive background on the longstanding problem.

-The practice of ordering the authors by their contributions in the byline has been gaining traction among many scientists in academia and industry.
-Hence, a credit allocation scheme based on the order of authors in the byline can alleviate many problems related to multi-authorship abuse.
-There are two methods for counting author credits: \emph{whole counting}, where every author gets a whole credit of one, and \emph{fractional counting}, where every author gets a fraction of the whole credit.
 The indefinite whole counting, which unfortunately is the current practice, fuels the authorship abuse by promoting scientists who network better over those who work better.
 Besides, it allows scientists in administrative positions to potentially distress the ones in subordinate positions.
 Moreover, it leads to an absurdity where the amount of output per publication \emph{indefinitely} increases by the number of authors.
 Different fractional credit allocation schemes have been proposed to fix the problem, including equalitarian fractional counting~\cite{price1981multiple}, harmonic counting~\cite{hodge1981publication, Hagen2008, Sekercioglu2008}, arithmetic counting~\cite{Hooydonk1997, Trueba2004}, geometric counting~\cite{Egghe2000} and others~\cite{Galam2011, Liu2012, Tol2011}.
 The equalitarian fractional credit allocation scheme normalizes credit by the number of authors and gives equal credit to all authors.
 The other fractional counting methods allocate credit proportionally based on the author's rank in the byline.
 The equalitarian fractional credit allocation scheme is unfair to the leading author(s) who contributed the most to a publication.
 In contrast, proportional credit allocation schemes diminish rapidly for the first few authors, thus punishing the main contributors.
 More importantly, these credit allocation schemes often punish the most \emph{fundamental type} of scientific collaboration consisting of two authors, i.e., a student and their academic advisor or two peer scientists.